algosup/2022-Project-Artificial-Intelligence-Group-F/Technical.md

 We have a choice between using Tensorflow or Pytorch.
 We decided to use Tensorflow because the people in the team are more used to Tensorflow.

+We decided to use a CNN ( Convolutional Neural Network ) to detect the language.
+Because CNN are more reliable than a simple RNN ( Recurrent Neural Network ) or a simple speech to text.

+So we are just going to use a CNN of the spectrogram of the sound to detect the language.

 ### c.
 Convention of typing